tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 This creates an instance named `gitlab-runner`, with the following specs:

-* Preferably in Belgium as we live and work in Belgium, this is fixed by using the `--zone` flag. <small>([All available zones](https://cloud.google.com/compute/docs/regions-zones/))</small>
+* As we live and work in Belgium we prefer a server nearby, this is done by using the `--zone` flag. <small>([All available zones](https://cloud.google.com/compute/docs/regions-zones/))</small>
 * As minimal as possible, as we will use docker+machine to run the jobs itself.
   The node will only be an orchestrator and does not need  a lot of resources.